AlexGidman/BPM/README.md

 ```
 flask run
 ```
+Open your local host URL on your web browser.

 ### API_KEY
 You will need to create an api_key.py file and store it in the parent directory 'BPM'.
 Within the api_key.py file you should define a python dict 'api_key':